Tugaranong Uniting Church plans for mission

 One group is looking at the unused outside grounds of Tuggeranong Uniting Church, with a view to installing a walkable labyrinth, garden, and place for quiet contemplation.

-Another is a community connections group, and they are looking at how they can be more of a visible presence in the community and how to connect better with community groups.
+Another is a community connections group, looking at how they can be more of a visible presence in the community.

 “Part of this group’s brief is the design and implementation of a large mural on our street facing wall,” Rev. Raine said.

-Another group is working to support and promote a Rainbow Alliance group, which hosts a meal and monthly service for LGBTQI folk.
+Another group is working to support and promote a Rainbow Alliance group, which hosts a meal and monthly service for LGBTQI people.

 The church’s pre-loved clothing group runs a monthly pop up op shop and are working on how to promote it.